tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 NixOS can be completely uninstalled by deleting the stub partition, EFI system partition, and root partition off the disk.

 Boot back into macOS by shutting down the machine fully, then pressing and holding the power button until the boot picker comes up.
 Select the macOS installation, then click Continue to boot it.
-Log into an administrator account.
+Log into an administrator account and open Terminal.app.

 Identify the partitions to remove.
 In this example, `disk0s3` is the stub because of its small size. `disk0s4` is the EFI system partition and `disk0s5` is the root partition:
 ```